-The Academic Registrar will review the report of the alleged case of misconduct and will determine whether there is sufficient evidence of a case to be answered after consulting with other members of College staff where necessary.
-In cases deemed to be of a very minor or technical nature, a letter of reprimand will be issued, and no further action is taken.
+The Examinations Manager will review the report of the alleged case of misconduct within three working days of the examination and will determine whether there is sufficient evidence of a case to be answered after consulting with other members of College staff where necessary.
+In cases deemed to be of a very minor or technical nature, a letter of reprimand will be issued to the candidate, and no further action is required.